harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ### Vowels

-#definition A [Vowel](https://en.wikipedia.org/wiki/Vowel) is a speech sound produced with an open vocal tract, allowing air to flow freely without significant restriction from the articulators.
+#define A [Vowel](https://en.wikipedia.org/wiki/Vowel) is a speech sound produced with an open vocal tract, allowing air to flow freely without significant restriction from the articulators.
 - Vowels vary in quality, loudness, and length.
 - Vowels are usually voiced.
 - Vowels are closely involved in prosodic variation such as [tone](<https://en.wikipedia.org/wiki/Tone_(linguistics)>), [intonation](<https://en.wikipedia.org/wiki/Intonation_(linguistics)>) and [stress](<https://en.wikipedia.org/wiki/Stress_(linguistics)>).
 Note that American English tend to be monotone but stress is still very impactful.